I’ve found a surefire way to humble yourself, and it’s a trick that’s been used by the ancients for thousands of years to calm their minds.

 The endless rush to do more and more

-Now yes, over many generations, we may impact beyond what’s on Earth.
-We may even harness the energy of black hole jets one day.
-But, this would happen one way or another given the momentum of human advancements today.
-Of course, assuming we don’t self-destruct or get hit by a large asteroid.
+Sure, over generations, we might impact beyond our planet.
+We could even harness the energy of black hole jets someday.
+But that’s likely to happen anyway, given the momentum of human advancements.
+That is, assuming we don’t self-destruct or get clobbered by a giant asteroid.

-My point is, do what fills you with joy.
-Don’t torture yourself for validation doing things you despise.
-Because trying to leave behind a legacy is smoke and mirrors.
+The takeaway?
+Do what makes you truly happy.
+Don’t torture yourself for validation by doing things you despise.
+Chasing a legacy is nothing more than smoke and mirrors.

 Focused reflection on your thoughts will humble you

-Because if you’re not careful, you’ll live out your life to someone else’s beat.
-And in the end, all beats disappear into the night sky.
-So, why not dance to your own beat, when that’s all that matters?…
+Otherwise, you could end up living your life to someone else’s tune.
+And in the end, all tunes fade into the night sky.
+So why not dance to your own beat, when that’s all that really matters?

 “How to humble yourself?” wrap up

-I always recommend people to at least once experience looking into the pitch dark sky.
-And if you ever have the chance, visit Keck Observatory in Hawaii.
-It’s a life-altering experience, and the best gift you can give yourself.
+I always encourage people to experience the awe of a pitch-dark sky at least once.
+And if you ever get the chance, visit the Keck Observatory in Hawaii.
+It’s a life-changing experience and the best gift you can give yourself.

-All in all, the night sky rips you out of the context of reckless hedonistic pursuits.
-It can also free you from the shackles of your limbic system, the part of your brain, which controls emotions.
-The same emotions, which trap many of us in mental cages.
+In the end, the night sky pulls you out of the rat race and frees you from the emotional chains of your limbic system, the part of your brain controlling emotions.
+The same emotions that trap so many of us in mental cages today.

-What’s your favorite way on how to humble yourself?
-Do you find gazing into the night sky to be impactful?
+What’s your go-to way to humble yourself?
+Do you find stargazing impactful?